Lime sulfur: Synthesis reaction

 as reported in a document of the US Department of Agriculture (USDA).

-This vague reaction is poorly understood, because it involves the reduction of elemental sulfur and no reductant appears in the equation while sulfur oxidation products are also mentioned as products.
-The initial pH of the solution imposed by poorly soluble hydrated lime is alkaline (pH = 12.5) while the final pH is in range 11–12, typical for sulfides which are also strong bases.
+This reaction is poorly understood because it is vague and involves the reduction of elemental sulfur, and no reductant appears in the equation, while sulfur oxidation products are also mentioned.
+The initial pH of the solution imposed by poorly soluble hydrated lime is alkaline (pH = 12.5) while the final pH is in the range 11–12, typical for sulfides, which are also strong bases.

-When the hydrolysis of calcium sulfide is accounted for, the individual reactions for each of the by-products are:
+When the hydrolysis of calcium sulfide is taken into account, the individual reactions for each of the by-products are: